Action #1 – Go Solar!

 Action #4 – Don’t Use Electricity When You’re Not Using It

 We tend to keep electronics plugged in most of the time even if we don’t use them.
 This includes TVs, computers, DVD players, toaster ovens, and much more.
 These things are consuming electricity even when you are not using them.
 All you need to do is unplug these things when you aren’t going to use them for a while.

 Action #5 – Have An Old Fridge?
 Ditch It

-Refrigerators are another roots cause to an increased electricity bill.
-If you’re using a fridge which is outdated and old it’s time to shift to a new one.
+Refrigerators are another root cause to an increased electricity bill.
+If you’re using a fridge which is outdated and old, it’s time to shift to a new one.

 In fact, if you have multiple fridges of any age, consider scaling back to just one.
 Refrigerators are big energy consumers.
 They eat up electricity like Homer Simpson eats up donuts.
 Chances are, you need much less space in the refrigerator than you think.
 Look into it, give it some thought, and scale back.

 If you just have one refrigerator but it’s really old, you may still end up saving money by upgrading to a new one.
 Look into it.
 Do the math.
 Or at least have a math-loving friend do it for you.

 Moving isn’t always the best option to solve your household problems, but sometimes it is.
 Moving into a smaller place or moving to a newer and more energy-efficient place could be a good solution for you.